-“Because Shrub Farm is Grade 2 listed, the local heritage officer had to give approval and he was very keen to ensure that our design didn’t use traditional vernacular materials, such as clay pantile roofing or look like a 16th century cottage but was contemporary and referenced an agricultural outbuilding.
-Which was fine by us,” he adds.
+I congratulate Richard on the aesthetic he's created, and I'm surprised to discover that the overall 'look' was partly inspired by council planning regulations.
+"Because our house, Shrub Farm, is Grade II listed, the local heritage officer was very keen to ensure that our design didn't use traditional vernacular materials, such as clay pantile roofing, or look like a 16th century cottage, but was contemporary and referenced an agricultural building, which was fine by us."

 Surprisingly, too, Richard, a public relations-turned-social-media consultant, and Rachel, formerly in marketing and now a district councillor, have no previous building experience.
 Straw Bale Cottage is their first foray into property conversion.

 "Rachel, who is originally from Woolpit, and I were living in Stockwell, London, and the children were getting to an age where we had to either commit to earning significant sums, simply to fund a London lifestyle, or return to Rachel's origins, and live a much simpler existence, where we could actually spend time together as a family, even if it meant earning far less," he says.

 So, what made them decide to make a house out of straw?
 "Whilst ecological and environmental factors were certainly a consideration, when we began to look at building methods, straw bale construction is amongst the easiest and most logical methods.
 In many ways, it's like building a Lego house.
 "I picked up a book, Building with Straw Bales, by Barbara Jones of Straw Works, which is the literary equivalent of an Ikea flat-pack set of instructions, taking you literally step-by-step through the process."